meshplay/meshplay/docs/pages/project/contributing/contributing-docs.md

   </code>
   </div></pre>

-- Then on Github, navigate to the [Meshery repository](https://github.com/layer5io/meshery) and create a pull request from your recently pushed changes!
+- Then on Github, navigate to the [Meshplay repository](https://github.com/khulnasoft/meshplay) and create a pull request from your recently pushed changes!

 ---

-- _See the [Meshery Documentation Google Doc](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit) for additional reference._
+- _See the [Meshplay Documentation Google Doc](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit) for additional reference._

-## Using the features of Meshery Docs
+## Using the features of Meshplay Docs

 ### Clipboard Feature